-If you’re after a late payment letter template (also known as a letter before action), then you’ve come to the right place.
-Simply click on the download link below.
-This letter is, of course, a last resort when tackling late payment.
-So we’ve also included the other actions you can take before sending it out.
+Late payment letter template, also known as a letter before action.
+Just click on the download link below to access it.
+This letter is, of course, a last resort when tackling late payment so we’ve also included the other actions you can take before sending it out.

 3 Step Guide to Sending Late Payment Letters

 So when should you send out your late payment letter?
 How stern can you be?
 And, most importantly, will it actually ensure you get paid?

 It’s best practice to start sending reminders before a payment is due.
 It’s not rude or pushy, it just shows you’re organised and that you expect prompt payment.
 Zervant’s free online invoicing software can take care of this part.

 If the deadline comes and goes, don’t panic.
 Whilst this is annoying, you’ve still got plenty of options.
 If you need a little reassurance check what the law says about late payment.

 Time for a polite reminder.
 This is, after all, a customer.
 You don’t want to harm your chances of future business with anything too fiery.
 But it also needs to be clear you want – and indeed expect – prompt payment.

 Something along the following lines should get the message across.
 It’s somewhere in-between an invoice reminder and the final letter you send.
 You can send it in the post, via email, or both.

 The amount outlined above was due for payment on (DATE).
 As of today’s date no payment has been received.